-The LM43602-Q1 integrates an internal LDO to generate V{CC} for control circuitry and MOSFET drivers.
-The nominal voltage for V{CC} is 3.2 V. The VCC pin is the output of the LDO must be properly bypassed.
-A high-quality ceramic capacitor with 2.2- μ F to 10- μ F capacitance and 6.3 V or higher rated voltage should be placed as close as possible to VCC and grounded to the exposed PAD and ground pins.
+The LM43603-Q1 integrates an internal LDO to generate V{CC} for control circuitry and MOSFET drivers.
+The nominal voltage for V{CC} is 3.28 V. The VCC pin is the output of the LDO must be properly bypassed.
+Place a high-quality ceramic capacitor with 2.2- μ F to 10- μ F capacitance and 6.3 V or higher rated voltage as possible to VCC and grounded to the exposed PAD and ground pins.
 The VCC output pin must not be loaded, left floating, or shorted to ground during operation.
-Shorting VCC to ground during operation may cause damage to the LM43602-Q1.
+Shorting VCC to ground during operation may cause damage to the LM43603-Q1.

-Undervoltage lockout (UVLO) prevents the LM43602-Q1 from operating until the V{CC} voltage exceeds 3.15 V (typical).
-The V{CC} UVLO threshold has 575 mV of hysteresis (typically) to prevent undesired shuting down due to temporary V{IN} droops.
+Undervoltage lockout (UVLO) prevents the LM43603-Q1 from operating until the V{CC} voltage exceeds 3.1 V (typical).
+The V{CC} UVLO threshold has 520 mV of hysteresis (typically) to prevent undesired shuting down due to temporary V{IN} droops.

 The internal LDO has two inputs: primary from VIN and secondary from BIAS input.
 The BIAS input powers the LDO when V{BIAS} is higher than the change-over threshold.
 Power loss of an LDO is calculated by $I{LDO} \times (V{IN-LDO}) = V{OUT-LDO}$.
 The higher the difference between the input and output voltages of the LDO, the more power loss occur to supply the same output current.
-The BIAS input is designed to reduce the difference of the input and output voltages of the LDO to reduce power loss and improve LM43602-Q1 efficiency, especially at light load.
-TI recommends tying the BIAS pin to V{OUT} when $V{OUT} \ge 3.3$ V. The BIAS pin must be grounded in applications with V{OUT} less than 3.3 V. BIAS input can also come from an external voltage source, if available, to reduce power loss.
-When used, a 1- μ F to 10- μ F high-quality ceramic capacitor is recommended to bypass the BIAS pin to ground.
+The BIAS input is designed to reduce the difference of the input and output voltages of the LDO to reduce power loss and improve LM43603-Q1 efficiency, especially at light load.
+It is recommended to tie the BIAS pin to V{OUT} when $V{OUT} \ge 3.3$ V. Ground the BIAS pin in applications with V{OUT} less than 3.3 V. BIAS input can also come from an external voltage source, if available, to reduce power loss.
+When used, TI recommends a 1- μ F to 10- μ F high-quality ceramic capacitor to bypass the BIAS pin to ground.

-7.3.6 Soft Start and Voltage Tracking (SS/TRK)
+7.3.6 Soft-Start and Voltage Tracking (SS/TRK)

-The LM43602-Q1 has a flexible and easy to use start-up rate control pin: SS/TRK.
-Soft-start feature is to prevent inrush current impacting the LM43602-Q1 and its supply when power is first applied.
-Soft-start is achieved by slowly ramping up the target regulation voltage when the device is first enabled or powered up.
+The LM43603-Q1 has a flexible and easy-to-use start-up rate control pin: SS/TRK.
+Soft-start feature is to prevent inrush current impacting the LM43603-Q1 and its supply when power is first applied.
+Soft start is achieved by slowly ramping up the target regulation voltage when the device is first enabled or powered up.

 The simplest way to use the part is to leave the SS/TRK pin open circuit or floating.
-The LM43602-Q1 employs the internal soft-start control ramp and start up to the regulated output voltage in 4.1 ms typically.
+The LM43603-Q1 employs the internal soft-start control ramp and starts up to the regulated output voltage in 4.1 ms typically.

 In applications with a large amount of output capacitors, or higher V{OUT} , or other special requirements the soft-start time can be extended by connecting an external capacitor C{SS} from SS/TRK pin to AGND.
 Extended soft-start time further reduces the supply current needed to charge up output capacitors and supply any output loading.
-An internal current source ($I{SSC} = 2.2 \,\mu\text{A}$) charges C{SS} and generates a ramp from 0 V to V{FB} to control the ramp-up rate of the output voltage.
-For a desired soft start time t{SS} , the capacitance for C{SS} can be found by
+An internal current source ($I{SSC} = 2 \mu A$) charges C{SS} and generates a ramp from 0 V to V{FB} to control the ramp-up rate of the output voltage.
+For a desired soft start time t{SS} , the capacitance for C{SS} can be found with Equation 2:

-$$C{SS} = I{SSC} \times t{SS} \tag{2}$$
+$$C{SS} = I{SSC} \times I{SS} \tag{2}$$